JefficialBusiness/JefficialBusiness/README.md

 In my senior year of high school, I took AP Computer Science Principles with a concentration on the Python language, which would mark my first experiences with such a language and immersive coding in general.
 In 2020, I received a score of 4 on my AP Computer Science Principles project/portfolio.

 ### 2021
-In my sophomore year of college at AU, I took the following courses:
+In the fall semester of my sophomore year of college at AU, I took the following courses:
 - CSC-148: Intro to Computer Science I
--- Concentration in Python Language
+  - Concentration in Python language
--- Final Grade: A
+  - Final Grade: A
+  - Link to Repository

 ### 2022
+In the spring semester of my sophomore year of college at AU, I took the following courses:
+- CSC-208: Intro to Computer Science II
+  - Concentration in Java language
+  - Final Grade: A-
+  - Link to Repository

+- DATA-312: Data Science Applications
+  - Concentration in R statistical language
+  - Final Grade: A
+  - Link to Repository

 <!---
 wjeff1648/wjeff1648 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.